 - or the Master of Science in Nursing.

 The Doctor of Physical Therapy (DPT) degree is another option in the health sciences field that trains students to become effective practitioners and health care team members.
 Beginning in January 2018, the developing Physician Assistant (PA) program seeks to prepare students to become outstanding clinicians fully prepared to deliver quality health care in an ever-changing environment.

-The natural sciences major can also be coupled with a minor in chemistry or biology to broaden or redirect career options in those fields.
+The natural sciences major can also be coupled with a minor in chemistry, biology or business to broaden or redirect career options in those fields.